Don't Take the Bait: How to Spot and Avoid Phishing Emails

 How can I protect myself from phishing emails?

 Wow, we know that was a lot to take in, and we hear ya, the world of phishing scams is dark and bleak.
 But it doesn’t have to be.
-Not if you have Guardio by your side.
+Not if you have Guardio's phishing email protection software by your side.

-Guardio protects you from malicious emails that get past your spam filter by:
+Guardio's phishing email protection keeps you safe from malicious emails that get past your spam filter by:

-• Constantly protects your inbox from phishing emails and new threats.
+• Scanning and protecting your inbox from phishing emails and new threats.

-• Tells you if the email contains links that lead to dangerous sites.
+• Alerting you if an email contains links that lead to dangerous sites.

-• Notifies you in real-time if malicious emails bypass your spam filter.
+• Notifying you in real-time if malicious emails bypass your spam filter.

-• Recognizes malicious emails that pose a risk to your personal information.
+• Recognizing emails that pose a risk to your personal information.

 How to spot phishing emails